fsharp/fslang-design/CoreLibraryFunctions.md

 * :/  - reviewed but changes needed
 * (empty) - no PR or not reviewed

+If an item is marked "low-pri" it doesn't need to be completed in order for the library update to happen.

 ## Regular functional functions

 | Function   | Comment   | List      | Array     | Seq      |   PR |    Status      |